dowjones/tokendito/docs/README.md

 | `--use-device-token` | `TOKENDITO_USER_USE_DEVICE_TOKEN`        | `user_use_device_token` |
 | `--quiet` | `TOKENDITO_USER_QUIET`        | `quiet` |

-# Configuration file location
+## Configuration file location

 With Tokendito version 2.0 we changed the location of the configuration file from `$HOME/.aws/okta_auth` to be platform-independent, and following the standard location for configuration files in each supported platform. `tokendito --help` will show the exact location on your system.

-* On Linux: `/home/<username>/.config/tokendito/tokendito.ini`
+- On Linux: `/home/<username>/.config/tokendito/tokendito.ini`
-* On MacOS: `/Users/<username>/Library/Preferences/tokendito/tokendito.ini`
+- On MacOS: `/Users/<username>/Library/Preferences/tokendito/tokendito.ini`
-* On Windows: `%USERPROFILE%\AppData\Local\tokendito\tokendito.ini`
+- On Windows: `%USERPROFILE%\AppData\Local\tokendito\tokendito.ini`

-# AWS Roles Discovery
+## AWS Roles Discovery

-tokendito will discover all your available AWS Roles configured in Okta, returning a list for you to select from, simply by calling:
+Tokendito will discover all your available AWS Roles configured in Okta, returning a list for you to select from, simply by calling:
 `tokendito --okta-org ${YOUR ORG OKTA URL}`.
 For instance, `tokendito --okta-org https://acme.oktapreview.com`

-# Supported MFA methods
+## Supported MFA methods

 - Native Okta factors (Push, phone call, SMS, TOTP) except Biometrics (FIDO WebAuthn) and Number Challenge
 - Google Authenticator TOTP
 - Duo Push, phone call, SMS, and TOTP

-# Upgrading
+## Upgrading

 `pip install --upgrade tokendito`

-# Installing from GitHub
+## Installing from GitHub

 `pip install git+ssh://git@github.com/dowjones/tokendito.git@<version>`

 For instance,
 `pip install git+ssh://git@github.com/dowjones/tokendito.git@2.0.0`

-# Troubleshooting
+## Troubleshooting

 Configuration issues with tokendito can usually be addressed by validating your environment\'s AWS configuration profile(s) located at: